gaetancollaud/digitalstrom-mqtt/docs/home-assistant/README.md

 # Home Assistant Integration

-`digitalstrom-mqtt` supports [MQTT Discovery from Home Assistant](https://www.home-assistant.io/docs/mqtt/discovery/) but it is not activated by default.
-In order to enable it, make sure you set the following environmental variable:
+`digitalstrom-mqtt` supports [MQTT Discovery from Home Assistant](https://www.home-assistant.io/docs/mqtt/discovery/) and enables it by default.
+Set the following variables only when you want to change the defaults:

 ```yaml
 HOME_ASSISTANT_DISCOVERY_ENABLED: true